neuro-inc/neuro-flow/reference/workflow-syntax/batch-workflow-syntax/batch-workflow-commands.md

 # Batch workflow commands

 Tasks executed during _batch_ workflows set some values using commands.
 To execute a command, a task should print a specifically formatted line to the standard output stream.
-Neuro Flow automatically scans this stream and detects commands in it.
+Apolo Flow automatically scans this stream and detects commands in it.

 ## `set-output` command